 - The patient’s harm was caused by the physician’s breach of duty

 The job of the plaintiff’s attorney in medical malpractice cases is to convince the judge/jury that the physician’s conduct as it relates to the patient/plaintiff did not meet the accepted standard of care in the medical industry.
 That is to say that other doctors, given similar information and training, would have been able to properly diagnose and treat the patient’s condition.

 There are various imaging tests that doctors might use to make a medical diagnosis.
 The test a doctor chooses to use will depend on the patient’s health as well as their symptoms.
 Some of the most common imaging tests are:

 - MRI scans

 If your doctor failed to diagnose you or someone you love with cancer because they misread or misinterpreted the results of an imaging test, we encourage you to contact Power Rogers & Smith for an evaluation.

 Call Our Chicago Cancer Misdiagnosis Lawyers

 Cancer is a serious disease, and prognosis is more positive the sooner action is taken to treat it.
-Time is precious when a patient has cancer, so if your doctor failed to diagnose you or misdiagnosed you, we invite you to contact the Chicago medical malpractice attorneys at Power Rogers & Smith today for a free evaluation of your legal rights and options.
+Time is precious when a patient has cancer, so if your doctor failed to diagnose you or misdiagnosed you, we invite you to contact the Chicago misdiagnosis attorneys at Power Rogers & Smith today for a free evaluation of your legal rights and options.
 Should you retain us as your legal counsel, you will not have to pay us unless we secure a recovery on your behalf.